subsite/snapshotbackup/README.md

 - eg. ```-r rlptD```

 -m, --mail-on-complete
-- Send an email on backup completion
+- Send an email on backup completion.
+Sends test message to ERROR_MAIL if used without other arguments.

 -p, --permissions
 - Backup permissions separately with getfacl

 **Installation:**

+    # Install dependencies (only rsync is mandatory for basic use)
+    sudo apt-get install rsync mailutils acl sshfs

+    # Download the script:
     cd /usr/local/sbin
     sudo wget https://raw.github.com/subsite/snapshotbackup/master/snapshotbackup.bash

+    # Make executable:
     sudo chmod 755 snapshotbackup.bash

-Optional step, if you want error reporting and don't want to put your email into the script file:
+Optional step, if you want error reporting and don't want to put your email into the script file.
+Requires mail.mailutils:

+    # Create a file containing your email address:
     sudo echo "your.email@mailprovider.com" > /etc/scriptmail.txt

+    # Send a test message with:
+    snapshotbackup.bash -m

+Test your new installation, for example like this:

+    snapshotbackup.bash -m ~/Documents /tmp/backup_test

+You should now have a bunch of snapshot-directories under `/tmp/backup_test` (`/tmp/backup_test/snapshot.0` containing your Documents-directory and the info file), and you should have received an email about the completed backup.

 **Dependencies (standard shell commands not listed):**
 - rsync
-- sshfs (if you neeed push backup)
-- /usr/bin/mail (if you want error reporting by mail)
+- /usr/bin/mail (If you want error reporting by mail.
+Part of package mailutils.
+Recommended.)
-- getfacl (if you need to backup permissions separately)
+- getfacl (If you need to backup permissions separately.
+Part of package acl.)
+- sshfs (If you need to locally mount remote sources or destination.
+Not recommended.)

 **Notes:**
 - Run script as root to preserve file ownership and avoid permission errors, but protect your backup drive.